prikhi/hkredmine/README.md

     Commands:
         use          Switch to a different redmine account.
-        [status]     Print the current Account, Issue and Tracked Time. projects     Print all Projects.
+        [status]     Print the current Account, Issue and Tracked Time. fields       Print the available field values(Statuses, Priorities, etc.).
+    Projects:
-        fields       Print the available field values(Statuses, Priorities, etc.). project      Print the details of a Project.
+        project      Print the details of a Project. projects     Print all Projects.
     Issues:
+        issue        Print the details of an Issue. issues       Filter and Print Issues.
+        newissue     Create a New Issue.
-        issues       Print all Issues of a Project. watch        Watch an Issue.
+        watch        Watch an Issue.
         unwatch      Unwatch an Issue.
     Time Tracking: